gg22515/MDM2-3/README (For all Code).txt

 README:
 This README file includes descriptions and functions of all relevant code used for this project and how to run them.
+ALL codes may be ran in relevant software without any extra steps.
+[PLEASE CORRECT THIS IF CODES ARE USED WHICH ARE OTHERWISE]

 2fishPosTurn: Analyses all fish U-turns that occur in a single dataset and outputs two bar charts, one for the Position Rank of fish that are influential neighbours to any other fish, measured at every frame of U-turn, and the second bar chart showing a measure of the order of which fish start their U-turn first, and whether or not they are also an influential neighbour